aaren-aras/drummers-hand-prosthetic/README.md

 </div>

 ## License
-This project is licensed under the ==MIT License==, which means you're free to use, modify, and distribute the code and designs.
+This project is licensed under the Apache License (V2.0).
+See the `LICENSE` file for more details.

 ## Contact
-For questions, feedback, or collaborations, feel free to reach out to the project maintainer at aaren.aras@uwaterloo.ca or w56chan@uwaterloo.ca
+For questions, feedback, or collaborations, feel free to reach out to the project maintainers at aaren.aras@uwaterloo.ca or w56chan@uwaterloo.ca.